ruggeri/tech-notes/randos/bicycles.md

 - The distance between chain pins in standardized to 1/2 inch.
 - However, chains come in different widths between the plates.
-1/8" width is common for hub gears.
+1/8" (4/32") width is common for hub gears.
+3/32" is the standard for derailleur bikes.
+  - This is *roller width*.
+It is not inclusive of the *plates*.
+  - What chain your hub gear needs really depends on the sprockets, not the hub gear.
+So you need to check those.
+They could be 1/8", or 3/32".
+- The wider the roller width, the more heavy-duty the chain is.
-- There are various chain speeds.
-Basically, the higher the chain speed, the narrower the chain is inclusive of the plates.
-That's because a too-wide chain will rub against the other gears on the rear cog.
+- However, with derailleur bikes you need to account also for the total width of the chain, inclusive of plates.
+That's because the chain needs to not rub the other gears on the rear cog.
-- People say that higher speed chains may be less durable, because they have to be narrower/smaller.
+- This total width can be measured in millimeters.
+Different manufacturers manufacturer chains with various different widths.
+There is no standardization.
+- Because the millimeter measurements vary, there is a semi-standard of chain "speed."
+This means how many rear cogs it is intended to accomodate.
+  - Typical speeds are 7-speed, 8-speed chain, 9-speed, and 10-speed.
+  - Typically, you can run a chain one-gauge narrower than intended without problem.
+- However, you have a problem with higher speed chains: they are thinner, and thus less durable.
+- On my IGH bike, I should be using either single-speed chain, or 7-speed.
+Anything higher is just less durable.
+  - **TODO**: do I need 1/8" or 3/32"?

 # Bicycle Tires